 MOS Power.
-We are one of the largest suppliers of power devices and ignition IGBT's.
+We are a global supplier of power devices and ignition IGBT's.
 We have a complete power management portfolio of devices ranging from 12V up to 250V.
 Our products are engineered and manufactured to meet the power management needs of high-performance applications in the wireless, automotive and computing markets.
 We are advancing our portfolio to include multi function IC's and multi chip modules for the automotive and computing markets.